xmos/lib_xud/README.rst

 The XMOS USB Device (XUD) library provides a low-level interface to USB.

-lib_xud merges the old structure of sc_xud and lib_usb
+lib_xud merges the old structure of sc_xud and the unmaintained lib_usb for of sc_xud with the intention of replacing both.

 Support
 -------